drone/docs/content/installation/overview.md

 	drone/drone:0.4
 ```

-Notice we send your Drone configuration to Docker as an environment variable file using the `--env-file` flag.
-Any changes to the `dronerc` file require you to stop, remove and re-create the drone container.
+Please note configuration parameters are provided to Docker using the `--env-file` flag.
+Any changes to the `dronerc` file require you to stop, remove and re-create the container:

 ```
---env-file /etc/drone/dronerc
+sudo docker stop drone
+sudo docker rm drone
+sudo docker run ...
 ```

 # Troubleshooting